NYCDOB/Facades/index.md

   credit:
   creditlink:
 ---
-In order to ensure the safety and structural stability of New York City buildings, owners must comply with Local Law 11 which requires inspections of building façades, balconies, and terraces which meet specific criteria.
+In order to ensure the safety and structural stability of New York City buildings, owners must comply with Local Law 11/98 which requires inspections of building exterior walls and appurtenances of buildings which are greater than six stories in height.
+General information on façades as well as detailed instructions on façade compliance filings are available on the DOB Façades [website](https://www1.nyc.gov/site/buildings/safety/facades.page).

-<br/>Due to the almost 14,000 buildings that must comply with the [Façade Inspection Safety Program](https://www1.nyc.gov/site/buildings/safety/facade-inspection-safety-program-fisp-filing-instructions.page) (FISP), the inspection process is broken down into five-year “cycles”.
-Cycle 7 was the last full cycle completed, spanning from 2010 to 2014.
-DOB is currently on Cycle 8 which began in 2015.
+<br/>To facilitate the owners of the more than 14,000 buildings who must submit a [Façade Inspection Safety Program](https://www1.nyc.gov/site/buildings/safety/facade-inspection-safety-program-fisp-filing-instructions.page) (FISP) compliance report, the inspection process is broken down into five-year “cycles”.
+Cycle 7 was the last full cycle completed, ending in 2014.
+DOB is currently in Cycle 8 which began in 2015.

-<br/>During the inspection process, a Qualified Exterior Wall Inspector (QEWI) classifies a building’s façade conditions in one of the following ways:
+<br/>Inspections are conducted by private qualified registered design professionals who are not DOB employees.
+The Qualified Exterior Wall Inspector (QEWI) inspects the properties and assigns the following categories

 * Safe: No problems and in good condition (OK)
-* Safe With a Repair and Maintenance Program (SW)
+* Safe With a Repair and Maintenance Program (SWARP)
-* No Report Filed (NR)
 * Unsafe: Problems/defects threaten public safety (UN)

+The following categories of inspection were discontinued in Cycle 4 and are no longer used:

-* Ongoing Maintenance (OM) *Formerly used status*
+* Ongoing Maintenance (OM)
-* Precautionary (PR) *Formerly used status*
+* Precautionary (PR)

+DOB categorizes a property as No Report Filed (NR) if no report was submitted.

 #### FAÇADE INSPECTION RESULTS

-Approximately 87% of the Cycle 7 façade filings were classified as either “Safe” or “Safe with a Repair and Maintenance Program”.
-The number of "Unsafe" filings increased by 250% from Cycle 6 to Cycle 7.
-Cycle 4 compliance filings are not easily compared to subsequent cycles since the status type included “Precautionary” and “Ongoing Maintenance” which were discontinued classifications.
-Cycle 8 is currently in progress through February 2019, therefore there is a large percentage of "No Report Filed" classifications.
+Approximately 87% of the Cycle 7 façade filings were classified as either “Safe” (OK) or “Safe with a Repair and Maintenance Program” (SWARP).
+Cycle 7 had a 5% increase in the number of total records compared to Cycle 6.
+Unsafe filings are carefully monitored by DOB.
+Cycle 8 is currently in progress, therefore there is a large percentage of “No Report Filed” classifications.
+The NR category will not be comparable for this group until the filing period ends in 2020.

 <iframe width="100%" height="400" src="https://nycdob.github.io/Performance_Dashboard/examples/Facade_Filings3" frameborder="0" align="left"> </iframe>